Water Source Heat Pumps UK Explained

 Closed Loop Systems

 A sealed loop of pipe containing antifreeze is submerged in the water source.
-Heat transfers from the water through the pipe walls to the antifreeze, which is then circulated to the heat pump.
-The water source itself is not abstracted or disturbed.
+Heat transfers through the pipe walls.
+Simpler to regulate but slightly less efficient than open loop.

 Types of Water Source